Fairblock/docs/docs/welcome/Vision.md

 - **Performance for everyday payments and DeFi:** Lightest and least complex schemes are chosen to meet requirements and avoid overkill approaches.
 This results in no multi-minute proof wait time and low computation fees.
 Costs are incurred when confidentiality adds execution value, not for ordinary peer-to-peer transfers.

-## Core Products

-1. ### Stabletrust: Confidential Stablecoins
+## What We Ship

+#### **Stabletrust: Confidential Stablecoins**

 Send and receive stablecoins with encrypted amounts and balances on public chains.
 Addresses remain transparent for DeFi composability and traceability.
 A specific transaction, and only that transaction, can be disclosed when required.
 It’s not a mixer or an isolated privacy chain.
 **Core applications:** payroll & payouts, cross-border commerce, trading, treasury operations, OTC, M&A, and strategic buybacks.

-2. ### Protected Trading: Confidential Execution
+#### **Protected Trading: Confidential Execution**

 Eliminate information leakage around size and timing while keeping settlement on public chains.
 Encrypted orders, intents, and bids with conditional decryption enable better price discovery and manipulation-resistant trading, lending, intents, and token launches, all without reliance on centralized intermediaries.

-## Where Fairblock Ships
-Built alongside leading networks and venues, confidentiality works smoothly in existing workflows.
+Fairblock's cApps work natively on FairyRing.
+By collaborating with leading networks and venues, confidentiality also works smoothly in existing ecosystems and workflows.
 Select ecosystem partners include: Arbitrum, Noble/M0, Hyperliquid, Solana, Base, Cosmos, payment networks, stablecoin issuers, and CowSwap.

 [![Fairblock Macro Schematic](../assets/FairyRingMacroSchematic.png)](../assets/FairyRingMacroSchematic.png)